lwo/lwo.github.io/baseline.md

+## Functional programming with Scala

+Scala uses basic algebra in its design patterns and API: Monoid, Monad, Functor.

-## Algebraic structure
+## Algebraic laws and structure

-An algebraic structure is a set with some operation(s) on its elements.
+An algebraic structure is a set of elements with some operation(s) on its elements that conform to one ore more algebraic laws.
 In what follows we name:

 |symbol|meaning|
 |--|--|